nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/DG-images/ScoreClassDiagram.png" width="280" />

+* A `Student` has a `UniqueScoreList` object which holds all their `Score` objects.
-* Stores the currently 'selected' Student's `UniqueScoreList` objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Student> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* `UniqueScoreList` is a separate filtered list with recent score at front which is exposed to outsiders as an unmodifiable ObservableList<Student> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 ### Storage component